-The changes to Part F and Part L of the Building Regulations came into effect on October 2010.
+The changes to Part F and Part L of the Building Regulations came into effect in October 2010.

 EnviroVent, looks at the impact, in particular to Part F, that they will have on the ventilation industry.

-In order to address climate change, the UK Government has reacted strongly to enforce stringent legislation to achieve an 80% reduction in greenhouse emissions by 2050.
-As 25% of carbon emissions come from homes and a further 17% from non-domestic buildings, every household and business, both public and private must increase their energy efficiency levels.
+To address climate change, the UK Government has reacted strongly to enforce stringent legislation to achieve an 80% reduction in greenhouse emissions by 2050.
+As 25% of carbon emissions come from homes and a further 17% from non-domestic buildings, every household and business, both public and private must increase their energy efficiency levels, meaning a change to the domestic building services compliance guide.
 From October, the new amendments to Approved Documents Part F (Means of Ventilation) and Part L (Conservation of Fuel & Power) will play a crucial role in achieving this ambitious target resulting in the following three-fold effect on ventilation:

 Homes are being designed, built and improved to increase air tightness in order to improve energy efficiency in line with The Code for Sustainable Homes target emission rate - a 25% increase on the previous 2006 target.
 Ventilation is a necessary requirement of building a new property.
 As we continue to ‘seal up’ new dwellings with triple glazing, thicker loft and cavity wall insulation along with energy efficient heating; we increase the need for good ventilation.
 Coinciding with this is the launch of Part L’s Domestic Building Services Compliance Guide.
 For the first time legislation will see the specific fan power of less than 0.5 watts/l/s as a requirement for intermittent fans installed in new build developments.